Quantum Re-Uploading for Calorimetry: Optimized Architectures with Extended Expressivity: Results and Hyperparameter Optimization Studies

 The objective function takes a set of hyperparameter values, trains the model with these values and returns the average loss.
 We used the \texttt{gp\_minimize} function from \texttt{scikit-optimize} to execute Bayesian optimization and find the best hyperparameters: \texttt{gp\_minimize(objective, space, n\_calls=50, random\_state=0, acq\_func="UCB", kappa=4)}.\\

-Figure~\ref{fig:convergence_plot} shows the obtained results: on the left, the evolution of the final lossand on the right, the evolution of the final test accuracy as a function of different optimization runs.
+Figure~\ref{fig:convergence_plot} shows the obtained results: on the left, the evolution of the final loss, and on the right, the evolution of the final test accuracy as a function of different optimization runs.

 The optimal configuration that resulted in the smallest final loss is: \texttt{depth=7, learning\_rate=0.5, loss\_function=Huber, optimizer=Adagrad} with a score of $0.018$.
 Although this configuration minimized the loss, the final accuracy associated with this configuration remains slightly lower than that of other configurations, reaching $0.978$.
 In fact, the best accuracy achieved was $0.9824$, obtained with the configuration \texttt{depth=5, learning\_rate=0.5, loss\_function=L2, optimizer=Adadelta}, but this configuration produced a slightly higher loss : $0.0344$.\\